Billy Sherrill: Work with Charlie Rich

 Another artist who benefited greatly from his association with Sherrill was Charlie Rich.
 Rich had been a marginally successful performer of blues and early rock and roll, scoring a minor hit with the tune "Lonely Weekends", but it was his early 1970s work with Sherrill, particularly the countrypolitan hits "Behind Closed Doors" and "The Most Beautiful Girl", that brought Rich to national and international prominence.
 Along with songwriter Norro Wilson, Sherrill won a Grammy Award in 1975 for Best Country Song for Rich's version of the song "A Very Special Love Song".

 Later career

 By 1975, Sherrill was regarded as "the most reliable hitmaker in Nashville".
-Other artists with whom Sherrill worked included Barbara Mandrell - whom he signed to Columbia Records in 1969 - Sandy Posey, Shelby Lynne, Marty Robbins, Ray Charles, Johnny Paycheck, Tanya Tucker, Johnny Cash, Janie Fricke, Lacy J. Dalton, Ray Conniff, Bobby Vinton, Bob Luman, Johnny Duncan, Jim and Jesse, Jody Miller, Moe Bandy, Joe Stampley, Charlie Walker, Barbara Fairchild, Andy Williams, Cliff Richard ("The Minute You're Gone"), Mickey Gilley, and David Allan Coe.
-In 1981, he produced Elvis Costello's album Almost Blue, although the friction between Costello and Sherrill was aired in a British television documentary.
+Other artists with whom Sherrill worked included Barbara Mandrell -- whom he signed to Columbia Records in 1969 -- Sandy Posey, Shelby Lynne, Marty Robbins, Ray Charles, Johnny Paycheck, Tanya Tucker, Johnny Cash, Janie Fricke, Lacy J. Dalton, Ray Conniff, Bobby Vinton, Bob Luman, Johnny Duncan, Jim and Jesse, Jody Miller, Moe Bandy, Joe Stampley, Charlie Walker, Barbara Fairchild, Andy Williams, Cliff Richard ("The Minute You're Gone"), Mickey Gilley, and David Allan Coe.
+In 1981, he produced Elvis Costello's album Almost Blue.
+The friction between Costello and Sherrill was aired in a British television documentary.

-In 1980, he was appointed as Vice President of CBS in Nashville.
+In 1980, he was appointed Vice President of CBS in Nashville.
 After leaving to become an independent producer, he returned in 1986 before retiring a few years later.